-Aside from a nonchalant confidence, part of the french girl allure lies in their mastering of the art of the classic, timeless uniform.
-They look fly every single time with their high-waisted trousers, well-fitted jeans, check blazers, wrap dresses, frilly tops, metallic heels, and beautifully tailored errythang.
+Aside from a nonchalant confidence, part of the French-girl allure lies in their mastering of the art of the classic, timeless uniform.
+They look fly every single time with their high-waisted trousers, well-fitted jeans, check blazers, wrap dresses, frilly tops, metallic heels, and beautifully tailored suits.

 “French-girl style is staying super feminine wearing an oversized jacket, wide leg jeans or the most basic white T-shirt.
 I love to wear denim, jeans, jackets, skirts, whatever.”